Punggol Coast MRT station: Construction

-The contract for the design and construction of this station was awarded to China State Construction Engineering Corporation Limited (Singapore Branch) in December 2017.
+The contract for the design and construction of the station was awarded to China State Construction Engineering Corporation Limited (Singapore Branch) in December 2017.
 The S$79 million (US$ million) included the construction of 830 m of tunnels.
 Construction started in 2017, with an initial expected completion date of 2023.
 The construction project was overseen by the Land Transport Authority (LTA) and JTC Corporation.

 Part of tunnelling works was carried out near the live operations of Punggol LRT line and Punggol station.
 A segment of the NELe tunnels was constructed using the cut-and-cover method, which required excavation of up to 20 m deep.
 The tunnel boring machines (TBMs) for the NELe works were launched near Punggol station, with a receiving shaft at the Punggol Digital District (PDD).
 The TBM sensors allow precise and safe tunnelling operations, minimising any impact on the surface or other underground infrastructure.
 After the LTA bored the tunnels, the tunnels within the PDD were constructed by JTC.
 The tunnelling works for the NELe were completed on 13 November 2020 with 40% of the construction works completed.

 The JTC constructed the site for the station, which also serves as structural support for the Punggol Digital District (PDD).
 The team had to navigate a complex framework of codes and practices for both transit and building design.
 Subsequently, the LTA completed the architectural work on the interior from 2022 to 2024.

 With restrictions imposed on construction works due to the COVID-19 pandemic, Transport Minister Ong Ye Kung announced that the station's completion date would be delayed to 2024.
 In June and July 2024, NEL operations began later at 8 am on Sundays to integrate testing and commissioning works with the new station.
 The station was handed over to SBS Transit in August 2024.
 As announced by the LTA on 10 October, the station opened on 10 December 2024.
-Transport minister Chee Hong Tat officiated the station's opening ceremony.
+Transport minister Chee Hong Tat officiated at the station's opening ceremony.